 What are Parenting Programmes?

-Parenting programmes aim to promote healthy caregiver-child relationships through collaborative and positive interactions, modeling behaviours, problem solving, limit setting and an understanding of the effects of consistency and behavioural consequences.
+Parenting programmes aim to promote positive parenting skills and healthy caregiver-child relationships through collaborative and positive interactions, modelling behaviours, problem solving, limit setting and an understanding of the effects of consistency and behavioural consequences.

 Theoretical basis of parenting programmes